Coffee water recipe inputs

 Magnesium chloride hexahydrate GH 0.002033 Adds magnesium hardness without sulfate.

-Sodium bicarbonate / baking soda KH 0.001680 Adds bicarbonate buffer and sodium; do not substitute baking powder.
+Sodium bicarbonate / baking soda KH 0.001680 Adds bicarbonate buffer and sodium; baking powder is not a substitute.

 Potassium bicarbonate KH 0.002002 Adds bicarbonate buffer with potassium instead of sodium.